peterdri/ece-communications-labs/_ece350/lab3/FM-receiver-USRP.md

   ![fmrx_USRP-receiver-grc.png](./figures/fmrx_USRP-receiver-grc.png)<br>
   __*FM receiver using the USRP Source stream*__

----

-#### Deliverable Question 2

-Which blocks from the File Sink stream are replaced with the *USRP Source* block?
-Which blocks are replaced with the *Frequency Xlating FIR Filter* block?
+{% include alert.html title="Deliverable Question 2" content="Which blocks from the File Sink stream are replaced with the *USRP Source* block?
+Which blocks are replaced with the *Frequency Xlating FIR Filter* block?" %}

----

-#### Deliverable Question 3

-What is the transition width of the low pass filter used on the USRP's output?
+{% include alert.html title="Deliverable Question 3" content="What is the transition width of the low pass filter used on the USRP's output?" %}

----

 - Execute the flowgraph.